dukelyuu/iview-ssr-test/README.md

 ## Notice

-Since we use git submoudles from a personal fork of iView, it's hard for us to accept any contribution beacuse users who fork this repo don't have the push permission for its submodule (lcx960324/iview).
+Since we use iview/iview as a git submoudle, you can only help us test the components but you cannot fix any bugs caused by iview itself beacuse users who fork this repo don't have the push permission for its submodule (iview/iview).

-If you want to help us test iview components, you have to fork this repo and an iview repo, then replace the submodule in (plugins/iview) to your iview fork.
+If you want to help us test iview components, you have to fork this repo and an iview repo, then replace the submodule in (plugins/iview) with your iview fork.

 ## Clone